 - OpenBright collects information about you when you use our website, for example information facilitated by the use of ‘cookie‘ technology.
 ‘Cookies’ are designed to enhance your online visit and permit you to access the full service within the website.

 - We will collect, store and process information about you if you voluntarily provide us with information when you complete the contact form or online application form.
-The Personal Data we collect includes your name, email address and information about your course of study and your research proposal.
+The Personal Data we collect includes your name, email address and information about your course of study and your research proposal as well as certain personal information relating to your race and ethnicity (to be used solely for equal opportunities monitoring purposes), where you choose to provide this.
 We may also collect Personal Data which you otherwise provide to us from time to time, for example, during a telephone call, email communication or social media message.

 - to find out more about use of our website and make improvements;